thomasdavis/backbonetutorials/_posts/2012-8-1-seo-for-single-page-apps.md

     if (code !== 0) {
       console.log('We have an error');
     } else {
-      callback(content);
+      // once our phantom.js script exits, let's call out call back
+      // which outputs the contents to the page callback(content);
     }
   });
 };

 var respond = function (req, res) {
-  url = 'http://' + req.headers['x-forwarded-host'] + req.params[0];
+  // Because we use [P] in htaccess we have access to this header url = 'http://' + req.headers['x-forwarded-host'] + req.params[0];
   getContent(url, function (content) {
     res.send(content);